 Despite of the fact that these are wild caughts, they seem pretty hardy.
 No problems whatsoever keeping them in captivity.

 When it comes to fancy platies, there's a whole variety of them.
 All fancy platies are derived from the Xiphophorus maculatus and the Xiphophorus variatus.
+The Xiphophorus maculatus has been firstly introduced in Western Europe in Germany back in 1907.
 The body shape of both species (X.maculatus & X.variatus) has stayed the same as their wild ancestors.
 Besides color and pattern, also the finnage can be different with fancy platies.
 For instance, hi-fin platies like the wagtail female shown below:

 Although the Hifin gene is dominant, a fish cannot be homozygous for Hifin (HH), as two doses of the gene are lethal.
 In order to produce Hifins, a breeder would need to cross a Hifin (Hh) to another Hifin (Hh), yielding 66% Hifins, or a Hifin (Hh) to a normal fin (hh) yielding 50% Hifins.
 This implies a true-breeding hifin strain is almost impossible.
 I'm saying deliberately "almost", for there are statements that refer to almost a full batch of Hifins.